 The information below provides links to the latest guidance for people travelling overseas following the outbreak of COVID-19.

-The Foreign and Commonwealth Office is currently advising against all travel to Hubei Province, and against all but essential travel to the rest of mainland China.
+The Foreign and Commonwealth Office is currently advising against all but essential travel to any international destination.

 The UK Government has issued regulations to ensure that the public are protected as far as possible from the transmission of the virus.